Backspacer: Artwork

 The artwork for the album was handled by editorial cartoonist Dan Perkins, who goes by the pen name Tom Tomorrow.
 Perkins spent six months working on the artwork.
 In 2009, Village Voice Media, publishers of 16 alternative weeklies, suspended all syndicated cartoons across their entire chain, including Perkins' strip This Modern World.
 Perkins lost twelve client papers in cities including Los Angeles, Minneapolis, New York City and Seattle, prompting his friend Vedder to post an open letter on the Pearl Jam website in support of the cartoonist.
 Perkins referred to the artwork as "dreams and memories," while Gossard referred to the artwork as a "bizarro otherworldy dreamscape."

 The album's cover art features nine images created by Perkins, and was revealed through a contest on the band's official website.
 The nine images were hidden on various websites, and the contest asked Internet users to search for the websites containing the images, whereby the images would be placed on a grid on the Pearl Jam website after clicking on them.
 After finding all of the images, users were rewarded with a demo version of the song "Speed of Sound".
+The bottom right image is based on Robert Wiles' photo of Evelyn McHale's suicide.
 On the cover and spine of the limited edition gatefold sleeve version, the "Backspacer" keys glow in the dark.